Finsternavy/vendingMachine/README.md

 5. Click file > Open Project > Select the file location you chose when downloading
 6. Select the Welcome Class
 7. Right click > select Run as Application

+### Vending Machine Download (Application only) instructions:

+1. Select the file titled "VendingMachineV1.0.exe
+2. Click "Download" on the right side of the screen
+3. A message will display stating that windows has blocked installation.
+Click "details" in the message body.
+4. Click "Download anyway"
+5. When the download has finished, double click the file from the location you saved it to.
+The program will open.